kloimhardt/bb-web/README.md

 # bb-web

 Scripting small web apps with Babashka/SCI and Reagent

-## Description
+## Getting Started

-This small "Dynamic Web Page" demo is written in Clojure.
-You can live code a Web-GUI yourself.
+The following single page demo is written in Clojure.
+You can live code its Web-GUI yourself.
 The main feature is that no Java+Clojurescript installation is needed to begin with.
 The only prerequisite is Babashka, a single executable file.

-## Getting Started
 Download [Babashka with httpkit](https://github.com/borkdude/babashka/issues/556), a file with the two letter name `bb`.

 Then, clone or download this repository via Github's `Code` button above, thereby creating a `bb-web` directory.
 Open a command prompt (on MS-Windows(TM) via Start->Run->cmd, on Mac via Applications->Utilities->Terminal) and make `bb-web` the current directory using the `cd` command.
 Then type: